 - Indestructible 16 oz. cups made from old yogurt containers – made from 100% recycled plastic and also totally recyclable (though they are durable and will last a lifetime).

-- Mini 8 oz. food storage containers – These cute little containers are perfect for bringing a small snack to the office, for the kid’s lunch, or for keeping a sauce fresh in the refrigerator.
+- Mini 8 oz. food storage containers – These cute little containers are perfect for packing a small snack, for the kids’ lunch, or for keeping a sauce fresh in the refrigerator.

-- Preserve toothbrushes – This is what got us hooked to Preserve’s stuff, perfect for adults or post-toddler age children, they are recyclable, and of course made from recycled plastic.
+- Preserve toothbrushes – This is what got us hooked to Preserve’s products, perfect for adults or post-toddler age children, they are recyclable (see below for how to save money by recycling them), and of course made from recycled plastic.
 Once our daughter hit 6 years hold, we switched from the kid size, which also works great for smaller kids.

 We love Preserve for other reasons too.
 First, we basically share a similar origination story (more about the inspiration behind R&R here).